junyanz/pytorch-CycleGAN-and-pix2pix/docs/docker.md

 ## Running with Dockerfile

-We also posted the Dockerfile that was used to generate the pre-built file.
-To repeat this process, download the Dockerfile in this directory and
+We also posted the [Dockerfile](docs/Dockerfile).
+To generate the pre-built file, download the Dockerfile in this directory and run
 ```bash
 docker build -t [target_tag] .
 ```
 in the directory that contains the Dockerfile.